TudorLEvans/hansard-gpt/README.md

-# Hansard GPT
+# Commons GPT

-A vector-based search system for the Government's Hansard data set
+A vector-based search system for the Government's Hansard data set.
+The app is deployed at [commonsgpt.com](https://commonsgpt.com).

 ## Installing